rachelss/treecall/README.md

   -h, --help          show this help message and exit -t FILE [FILE ...]  input tree(s), in Newick format -r FILE             reference tree, in Newick format

+output (for each tree):
+  tree
+  normalized robinson-foulds distance (from 0 to 1) compatibility score of the target tree with respect to the source tree (how many edges in reference are found in the source) compatibility score of the source tree with respect to the reference tree (how many edges in source are found in the reference) sum of differences between two distance matrices / sum of ref matrix rstat ??
 ```

 ## compat